Kevin T. Pitts: Career

 Pitts began his research in high-energy physics at Fermilab in 1994.
 At the Fermilab Tevatron he investigated heavy-flavor physics and participated in the CDF experiment Higgs boson searches.
+He developed instrumentation for the tracking and trigger systems and served in a number of leadership roles.

-Pitts is a member of the Muon g-2 experiment at Fermilab.
+In 2012 Pitts became a member of the Muon g-2 experiment at Fermilab.
+His research group played a major role in the accelerator/experiment interface as well as the muon spin procession analysis.
+In 2026, the Collaboration and its predecessors were awarded the Fundamental Physics Breakthrough Prize.

-He joined the faculty at the University of Illinois in 1999, becoming associate head for undergraduate programs in 2010.
-In 2014 he became associate dean for undergraduate programs in the college of engineering.
-Pitts was the vice provost for undergraduate education.
+He joined the faculty at the University of Illinois in 1999 and became associate head for undergraduate programs in 2010.
+In 2014, he was named associate dean for undergraduate programs in the Grainger College of Engineering, and then served as vice provost for undergraduate education.

 As vice provost, he was the architect of the "Illinois Commitment" program to offer free tuition and fees to "talented low- to moderate-income students and those who are the first generation to go to college".
 He was also the principal investigator on a grant to increase access to science and engineering for low income students, an effort supported by Amazon.
 Pitts served in the chair line for the National Conference for Undergraduate Women in Physics (CUWiP).
 He also founded "ICANEXSEL", a University of Illinois College of Engineering program to engage inner-city Chicago middle and high school students in STEM.
-In addition, Pitts served on the board of directors for the nonprofit Chicago Pre-college Science and Engineering Program.
+Pitts also served on the board of directors for the nonprofit Chicago Pre-college Science and Engineering Program.

 In March 2021, Pitts became chief research officer at Fermilab National Accelerator Laboratory.
 His responsibilities there included oversight of the international Deep Underground Neutrino Experiment.
 He participated in the top quark discovery in 1995, and served on the Long Baseline Neutrino Committee.

 Pitts also served on the Particle Physics Project Prioritization Panel.

-In June 2022, Pitts was appointed as the Dean of Virginia Tech College of Science by the Virginia Tech Board of Visitors.
+In June 2022, Pitts was appointed Dean of Virginia Tech College of Science by the Virginia Tech Board of Visitors.
 He is also a professor in the Department of Physics at Virginia Tech.

+In 2024, Pitts went to Thomas Jefferson National Accelerator Facility to serve as Special Advisor to Director Kimberly Sawyer.

+In 2026, he co-led a successful proposal for Virginia Tech and SURA to serve as management and operations contractor for Jefferson Lab.
+The joint SURA-Virginia Tech entity, SURATech, took over management of Jefferson Lab on June 1, 2026.
+Pitts continues to serve on the SURATech Board of Directors.